R15n1k/Benchmarking-Multimodal-Transformers-for-Retrieval-Captioning-and-Zero-Shot-Classification/README.md

 - A `requirements.txt` is provided for pip installs.
 On GPU machines, install a CUDA-compatible `torch` wheel (see https://pytorch.org/get-started/locally).
 - To create a conda environment instead, create an `environment.yml` and install packages accordingly.

-## Notes and suggestions

-- Consider storing large experimental artifacts (embeddings, full image sets) on cloud storage (S3, GDrive, Zenodo) and add small example subsets to the repo for CI and demos.
-- Add a short `run.sh` / `run.ps1` that reproduces the evaluation for a single model to simplify automation.

----
-Generated on: 2025-11-25